-Personnel records for each employee or contracted staff must contain at a minimum these components:
+Personnel records for each employee or contracted staff must contain, at a minimum, these components:

-- The application for employment and/or resume; - Criminal background history checks by State and Federal laws; - Documentation of proof of DSW registry checks; - Reference letters from former employer(s) and personal references or written documentation based on telephone contact with such references; - Any required medical examinations; - Evidence of applicable professional credentials/certifications/licenses according to state law; - Personnel qualifications and/or experience documentation; - Annual performance evaluations; - Personnel actions, other appropriate materials;
+- 1. The application for employment and/or resume; - 2.
+Criminal background history checks by state and federal laws; - 3.
+Documentation of proof of direct service worker (DSW) registry checks; - 4.
+Reference letters from former employer(s) and personal references or written documentation based on telephone contact with such references; - 5.
+Any required medical examinations; - 6.
+Evidence of applicable professional credentials/certifications/licenses according to state law; - 7.
+Personnel qualifications and/or experience documentation; - 8.
+Annual performance evaluations;